Mental Health and T1D

-Everyone has personal strengths that they can identify and cultivate to try and become more resilient.
+Everyone has personal strengths that they can identify and work on to try and become more resilient.

 For example, someone who is highly organized might channel that trait into a more structured approach to coping and management.
 That could involve setting goals and planning ahead.
 Try it out for yourself—here are a few questions you can ask yourself to identify your own strengths:

 - What do you do well?

 - How can you harness these strengths to help better deal with the stress of managing your diabetes?

 “Even if it seems like it’s hard you can actually do it.
 You can learn how to count carbs, and you can learn how to give your own shots, and you can learn how to do things.
 Don’t think you can’t do it, because you can do it.” – Cody, age 10, living with T1D

 Your medical team, caregivers, family and friends can all be part of promoting resilience as well.
 Family members can offer support and compassion.
 Friends and colleagues can inform themselves on how to respond in a hypoglycemic emergency.
 Partners and other diabetes caregivers can come with you to your doctor’s appointments and provide reassurance that you are not alone.
 Mental health providers can also work with you to help increase your resilience.